JaniHarkonen/DumpEm/README.md

 positions will NOT, however, be saved in the configuration file making the mode mostly useless as of now.
 The development will now be focused on the symbol list as this is the final component that will need major changes for the first viable prodcut.
 After this, "Edit"- modes for other components have to be added/refined before the minimum viable product can be released.

+## Sunday 25.7.2021
+Component's position and dimensions are now stored in the configuration file after being changed through edit mode.
+SymbolList has now been mostly re-written with symbols that can display 4 data points in one element.
+Symbols also have color codes that can be changed, however codes are not yet stored in the configuration.